oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

 ### 3. Implemetation Guide

 There are two jupyter notebooks in each folder.
-The *"Data_Preprocess.ipynb"* notebook converted the original dataset (i.e., Ma-Weibo and PHEME) to *"raw_data.csv"* files, while the *"Rumour_BERT.ipynb"* performed the rumour detection and binary (i.e., *'rumour'* or *'non-rumour'*) classification task.
+The `"Data_Preprocess.ipynb"` notebook converted the original dataset (i.e., Ma-Weibo and PHEME) to *"raw_data.csv"* files, while the `"Rumor_BERT.ipynb"` performed the rumor detection and binary (i.e., `'rumor'` or `'non-rumor'`) classification task.
 The specific introduction is as follows.

 * **Data_Preprocess.ipynb**

   * This notebook preprocessed the original dataset and generated a *".csv"* file in *"./data"'* folder.
-  * A **'raw_data.csv'** file has already been generated in each folder in [datasets download link](https://drive.google.com/drive/folders/1o430G2HXg9k5cWCOkPwmhOT_7boUii8i?usp=sharing), so you may alternatively skip this notebook after download the dataset and proceed to *"Rumour_BERT.ipynb"*.
+  * A **'raw_data.csv'** file has already been generated in each folder in [datasets download link](https://drive.google.com/drive/folders/1o430G2HXg9k5cWCOkPwmhOT_7boUii8i?usp=sharing), so you may alternatively skip this notebook after download the dataset and proceed to *"Rumor_BERT.ipynb"*.

   ---

-* **Rumour_BERT.ipynb**
+* **Rumor_BERT.ipynb**

   There are 7 steps in this jupyter notebook, the final result is in Step 6 (RoBERT) and Step 7 (ToBERT) output, measured with four indicators (i.e., *accuracy*, *precision*, *recall* and *f1-score*).